RalphAKing/Programming-Tasks/Python/Advanced/Questions/Logging Decorator.md

 - Correctness: Does the decorator work as expected?
 - Readability: Is the code clean and well-commented?
 - Flexibility: Can it handle various function signatures?
-- Error Handling: Does it gracefully handle and log exceptions?